 Oak Hill Montessori is an independent, non-denominational school in which each child is valued as unique and as an active agent in his or her educational process.
 Our programs foster independence, critical thinking, responsibility to self and others, and peaceful, appreciative stewardship of the earth.MISSION:

-To provide a learning environment that embraces Montessori principles, fosters a love of learning and empowers children to develop to their full potential.VISION:
+To provide a learning environment that embraces Montessori principles, fosters a love of learning and empowers children to develop to their full potential.CORE VALUES: